choelea/markdown-cms/test/content/hidden-page.md

-/*
+---
-Title: Hidden Page
+title: Hidden Page
-Sort: 4
+sort: 4
-ShowOnHome: false
+showOnHome: false
-*/
+...

 This page shoulnd't appear on the home page.